-Applications will be sifted and those selected for interview will be notified in writing by mid/late March.
-Interviews will take place in April at the Commission's office.
+Applications will be sifted and those selected for interview will be notified in writing by mid-March.
+Interviews will take place in the last week of March or in the first half of April at the Commission's office.
 References will be taken up for those candidates selected for interview.
 Following the interviews, successful candidates will receive a formal offer of appointment.